walmartlabs/concord-website/docs/plugins/jenkins.md

   - log: "Build #${jenkinsJob.build} - ${jenkinsJob.status}"
 ```

-Note that for the jobs submitted without `sync: true` the build number may not
+Note that for the jobs submitted with `sync: false` the build number may not
 be available.